Hey service providers – this one is for you!

 1 | Your story

 Do you know what the internet is full of these days??
 Experts with no experience.
-Yes, you’ve probably detailed some of your story on your about page, but sharing the details in a blog post is an excellent way to stand out from the crowd and say, “Hey!
+(Yeah, we’re starting with the cold truth here.)
+You’ve probably detailed some of your story on your about page, but sharing the details in a blog post is an excellent way to stand out from the crowd and say, “Hey!
 I’ve had a ton of education/experience/training.
 I REALLY know what I’m doing and I can totally help you out.”
 People love to know how you got from zero to where you are now, especially if you’re teaching them to follow in your foot steps.

 2 | Client profile

 What’s even better than promoting yourself?
 Having past clients do the promotion for you.
 If it works with your industry, share your client’s results, their experience working with you, and how they benefitted from hiring you instead of trying to figure things out on their own.
 Include their photos or a headshot and any relevant links.
-Julie’s post is a perfect example of a client profile” “Client Success Story: Reintroducing FODMAPs and Training for a Half-Marathon“.
+Here’s a profile I did for one of my Dare to Grow members.
 If you’re going for extra credit you could even do a video interview to help potential clients see how working with you could help them too.

 3 | Your process